fbpx

 Dan breaks down the universally-designed method for conversations taught in this project.

-How is the Conversation Project different from other types of personal and professional development programs?
+How is Conversational Development different from other types of professional development?

 This is the best PD I have had in my career.